travis-ci/travis-ci/docs/notes/build_tasks.md

 * App queues each of the Build::Tests
 * App emits one or many build:test:queued events

-### Build::Group disapproval
+### Build disapproval

 If the build is uneligible (i.e. excluded by the configuration) then:

-* App deletes the Build::Group and its Build::Config.
+* App deletes the Build and its Build::Config.
-* App emits a build:group:removed event
+* App emits a build:removed event

 ### Build::Test execution